 Matthew Kresal was born and raised in North Alabama though he never developed a Southern accent.
-His essays have been featured in numerous books and his first piece of fiction was published in the anthology Blood, Sweat, And Fears in 2016.
+His essays have been featured in numerous books and his first novel Our Man on the Hill was published by Sea Lion Press in 2021.

-Doctor Who: The Last Post Review
+Doctor Who: The Eaters Of Light Review